followmyutopia/devextreme-documentation/concepts/05 Widgets/LoadPanel/15 Resize and Relocate.md

 ---

 The [container](/Documentation/ApiReference/UI_Widgets/dxLoadPanel/Configuration/#container) option specifies the **LoadPanel**'s container.
 The container is shaded when the **LoadPanel** is visible; the **LoadPanel** inherits styles from the container and is scrolled with.
-To position the widget near a specific element, use the [position](/Documentation/ApiReference/UI_Widgets/dxLoadPanel/Configuration/#position) option:
+To position the widget relative to a specific element, use the [position](/Documentation/ApiReference/UI_Widgets/dxLoadPanel/Configuration/#position) option:

 ---
 ##### jQuery